cyralinc/approzium/docs/docs/overview.md

 Approzium integrates with popular secrets managers such as Hashicorp Vault and AWS Secrets Manager for the storage of database credentials, and uses OpenTelemetry to make it easy to integrate with a wide variety of observability products, such as Prometheus/Grafana, ELK, Datadog and New Relic.

-Approzium was developed by the engineering team at Cyral and is available under the Apache 2.0 license, free for anyone to use and develop.
+Approzium is developed by the engineering team at Cyral and is available under the Apache 2.0 license, free for anyone to use and develop.

 ## Overview
 Approzium comprises two components that are deployed independently -- an SDK that runs as part of the application code, and a standalone service called the Authenticator with which the SDK interacts on behalf of the application.
 A single Authenticator instance can support multiple applications, which may be set up optionally as an auto scaling group for load balancing purposes.